akashacms/akashacms-website/documents/news/2022/09/renderers-package.html.md

 This tutorial shows how to create a simple static website generator, running on Node.js, in a small amount of code.
 In my understanding a _static website generator_ is an application for producing HTML, CSS, JavaScript, and other files for a website.
 The result is a directory hierarchy that can be uploaded to a simple webserver, like Apache, with no server-side execution of any dynamic anything.
 I say this because other people may have a different definition.

-What's discussed is a demonstration application for the `@akashacms/renderers` package.
-The application is called GuideCMS, and is included in the Renderers package repository.
-It supports these features:
+What's discussed is a demonstration application, called GuideCMS, for the `@akashacms/renderers` package.
+It is included in the Renderers package repository, and supports these features:

 * Live rebuild of content when files are changed
 * Rendering Markdown or AsciiDoctor content files